-Frontage: Nearly 3,000 feet along Scenic Heritage Route M-119, also known as the Tunnel of Trees
+Nearly 3,000 feet along Scenic Heritage Route M-119, also known as the Tunnel of Trees.

-Land Description: This preserve is flat on the west side, but rises to rolling ridges to the east.
-The forest is dominated by large red oak, and includes the classic maple/beech northern upland forest that typifies northwestern Emmet County.
+This preserve is flat on the west side but rises to rolling ridges to the east.
+The forest is dominated by large red oak and includes the classic maple and beech northern upland forest that typifies northwestern Emmet County.
 In late spring, the woods are dotted with trillium, trout lily, spring beauty, and classic spring ephemerals.

-History: This preserve was donated from the Hoogland Family Foundation.
-The Hoogland family wanted to protect some of the land that has been part of their family’s summer vacations for decades.
-The preserve lies just above the Lake Michigan shore in a region that has experienced rapid growth because of its high desirability for summer homes.
+The Hoogland Family Foundation donated this preserve.
+The Hoogland family wanted to protect some of the lands that have been part of their family’s summer vacations for decades.
+The preserve lies just above the Lake Michigan shore in a region with rapid growth because of its high desirability for summer homes.

-Directions: From Harbor Springs, drive north on M-119 for 7.7 miles.
-At the base of the big hill you have just descended, you will turn a fairly sharp corner to the right and the parking area will soon appear on the right.
+From Harbor Springs, drive north on M-119 for 7.7 miles.
+At the base of the big hill you have just descended, you will turn a reasonably sharp corner to the right, and the parking area will soon appear on the right.
 Look for a small parking area and logo sign.